lsst-sqre/sqr-055/index.rst

 OpenID Connect client
 ---------------------

+The important configuration setting here is to map ``voPersonApplicationUID`` to the ``username`` claim.
+This is used by Gafaelfawr_ to get the username after authentication or, if that claim is not set, to know that the user is not enrolled in COmanage and to redirect to an enrollment flow.

 #.
 Go to Configuration → OIDC Clients
 #.
 Add a new client
 #.
 Set the name to a reasonable short description of the deployment